Ocean-JH/cms-study-notes/density-functional-theory/Readme.md

 Self-consistent field (SCF) method is used to solve KS equation numerically.
 We can start from some initial approximation to the solution.
 Let us suppose, that the set of $\psi_i^0$ and $\varepsilon_i^0$ is good initial guess to the solution.
 Using these values we can calculate KS potential and then solve KS equation with known potential.
 We will get new solution, $\psi_i^1$ and $\varepsilon_i^1$, from which  we can recalculate new KS potential, $V^1$.
 Since using just new calculated potential $V^1$ can lead to divergence of iterations, we can set some mixing parameter $\alpha$ and calculate the potential for next iteration as following
 $$V^{\text{New}}={\alpha}V^1+\left(1-\alpha\right)V^0$$
-where $0<\alpha \le 1$.
+where $0 < \alpha < 1$.
 In other words, we add only some part of the new calculated potential and keep part of the previous potential in order not to change the new solution too much.

 ![SCF Flowchart](./SCFLoop.jpg)